Department of Horticulture (Punjab, India): Agriculture Infrastructure Fund

-The Government of India launched Agriculture Infrastructure Fund on July 2020 with a corpus of Rs.
+The Government of India launched Agriculture Infrastructure Fund (AIF) Scheme in July 2020 with a corpus of Rs.
 1,00,000 crores.to provide financial support to agri-entrepreneurs, start-ups, agri-tech players and farmer groups for infrastructure and logistics facilities.
-In this fund, Punjab state has been allotted INR 4713 crore.
-The Department of Horticulture is the state nodal agency for implementation of this scheme in Punjab.
+In this fund, Punjab state was initially allotted INR 4713 crore.
+Punjab achieved this initial target ahead of schedule and accordingly this allocation was increased to Rs.
+7,050 Crores in February 2025.

-The Department organizes stakeholder activities across the various districts of Punjab to maximize the implementation and awareness of the Agriculture Infrastructure Fund Scheme.
-Awareness camps have been organized in Bathinda, Patiala, etc. Districts of Sangrur, Patiala and Mansa are leading in availing benefits under this fund.
-The department also conducts activities in universities for the dissemination of information regarding this scheme.